hadenlabs/zsh-kubectl/docs/index.md

-# Welcome to zsh-plugin-template documentation
+# Welcome to zsh-kubectl documentation